NathalyaStefhany/Portal-Academico/README.md

 # Access the project folder in your terminal/cmd
 $ cd Portal-Academico

-# Go to the front-end application folder
+# Go to the back-end application folder
 $ cd backend

 # Install the dependencies
 $ npm install

+# At the first time, it's necessary to run this command
+$ npm run typeorm migration:run

 # Run the server in development mode
 $ npm run dev